 In 1981, Grand View Burial Park saw the addition of Grand View Funeral Home, a new and modern facility with the largest funeral chapel in the area, with parking to handle the largest of funerals.
 This gave Grand View the ability to handle all your funeral needs in one location.
 Burial spaces, memorial markers, burial vaults, memorial benches, and complete funeral services all are available at one location.

 In the fall of 1988, Hillard B. Crowell retired from Grand View.
 The burial park and funeral home were purchased by a national organization, Service Corporation International, which held ownership until the fall of 1992.

-The current owners are Victor Evans and Douglas Hosmer who purchased Grand View Funeral Home and Burial Park and have continued to operate the business to the present date.
-Both Vic and Doug are residents of Hannibal.
+The current owner is Brent Massie who purchased Grand View Funeral Home and Burial Park and has continued to operate the business to the present date.

 Today Grand View Funeral Home & Burial Park does over 75 percent of all burials in the Hannibal.
 Through 2022 Grand View Funeral Home & Burial Park has done over 14,328 interments.